 Many of them also swim across many thousand kilometers searching for food and breeding grounds.
 Scientists believe that the migration patterns of sharks are more complex than those of birds are.

-Some of hammerhead sharks are among the most social sharks.
+Some of the hammerhead sharks are among the most social sharks.
 They can form schools consisting of about 100 individuals gathering near underwater mountains and islands.

 Contrary to bony fish, sharks do not have the gas-filled swim bladder that enables buoyancy.
 These predatory fish need to cope with it in another way.
-To maintain depth while swimming, they use their large liver filled with oily substance containing squalene.
+To maintain depth while swimming, they use their large liver filled with an oily substance containing squalene.
 Their cartilaginous, light skeleton also helps them swim.

 Most sharks have to swim all the time in order to breathe and not to fall on the bottom.
 However, there are species that are able to pump the water through their gills without movement, they can rest on the floor of the body of water.
 The lucky sharks include the nurse shark (Ginglymostoma cirratum).